 The focus of this course is on the installation of different HVAC-R control circuits and devices.
 Emphasis will be placed in developing the students' ability to diagram, wire, and troubleshoot the different circuits and mechanical control devices.
-Prerequisite: EL 101, EL 102 - Co-requisite: None

 HT 206 HEAT PUMP/ELECTRIC AIR HANDLER